tboudreaux/GridFire/docs/static/mainpage.md

 settings which can then be saved to a config file.
 This config file can then be loaded by either tui mode or cli mode (with the `--config`) flag meaning that build configurations can be made and reused.
-Note that this is **not** a deterministicly reproducible build system as it does not interact with any system dependencies or settings, only meson and compiler settings.
+Note that this is **not** a deterministically reproducible build system as it does not interact with any system dependencies or settings, only meson and compiler settings.

 #### Examples